FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V6.md

     <li>-it is very secure to use, is regulary updated and has the best possible support.</li>
 </ul>
 <br>
-<p>The only downside for many potential users is the fact, that ExifTool is a "command-line" utility.
+<p class="A4">The only downside for many potential users is the fact, that ExifTool is a "command-line" utility.
 That means, there's no
 Graphic User Interface (GUI), so all work must be done by typing commands inside "Command Prompt" window.
 Such approach gives ExifTool great flexibility, but is somehow difficult to use -especially for those, who don't use ExifTool regularly.
 </p>